Brimscombe Port Popular Brief - a summary of the proposal for Brimscombe Port

 High quality homes

-More than 150 new zero carbon houses and flats, with 30% affordable, which includes one, two and three bedroom homes.
-Some will have their own canal moorings.
+More than 150 new low carbon, energy efficient houses and flats*, with 30% affordable, which includes one, two and three bedroom homes.

 Canal and leisure